trialspark/enzyme-context/packages/enzyme-context-apollo/README.md

 **Help!
 My mocks don't seem to be working.**

-We've found there are three typical reasons that cause mocks to not work.
-We'll go over the three cases below.
-Let's assume we're working with a very simple GraphQL Schema like this:
+We've found there are a few typical reasons that mocks fail.
+Let's assume we're working with a very simple GraphQL schema like this:

 ```
 schema {